A World Before Duvets| News

 There was a world before duvets…

-(Disclaimer: Millennials and Gen-Zers may find this post kinda dull.
-It's just littered with ancient references!)
+(Disclaimer: Millennials and Gen-Zers... well anyone under 50 or so, I guess, may find this post kinda dull 'cos it's just littered with ancient references!)

 Strange though it may seem, it’s true.
 There was indeed a world before duvets.
 Long before the era of dial-up modems, mobile phones came with suitcases, and long before flat-packed furniture and the struggle between VHS and BETA.
 There was a time when your bedding was a sheet and a couple of blankies (ok, I mean blankets, but remember, I was a child back then and so I still think of them as ‘blankies’!).

 As time marched on, our blankets grew thicker, morphed into quilts and from there it was only a short hop to the eiderdown (the eiderdown was exactly that: a quilted covering filled with the down of the eider duck).
 This was the first, traditional ‘quilt’ or duvet to provide insulation, along with extreme lightness.
 After years of heavy coverings, this was the ultimate in bed coverings… that is, if you could afford one (let alone a VHS recorder).

 Anyway, today’s tale is set in such a world.
 A world where grifters lived in garages, posh kids were driven to school in Vauxhall ‘Vivas’ and learning to waltz was an essential part of the school curriculum.
 Ah, I can smell the soot in the air, hear the air-horn heralding the mobile shop and see the ranks of vandalised scarlet phone boxes at the foot of the estate.